bouwe77/bouwe77.github.io/content/blog/day-4-render-props/day-4-render-props.md

 Let's break this down.

-What happens here is that the `App` component just renders a `Toggle` component.
+What happens here is that the `App` component renders a `Toggle` component.
-In the Toggle component we render a button that you can press to turn it on or off.
-The button's text contains the current state of the component: "ON" when the on variable is true, otherwise "OFF".
+In the `Toggle` component we render a button that you can press to turn it on or off.
+The button's text contains the current state of the component: "ON" when the `on` variable is true, otherwise "OFF".

 What the component renders depends on the value of the `on` variable.
 That's why we call React's [useState hook].
-The useState hook returns two things: the `on` variable that contains the current boolean value indicating the state is on or off and the `setOn` function which we must use to change the value of the on variable.
+The `useState` hook returns two things: the `on` variable that contains the current boolean value indicating the state is on or off and the `setOn` function which we must use to change the value of the `on` variable.

-With the button's `onClick` we call the setOn function, which makes React re-render the component which in turn results in the button showing the current state.
+With the button's `onClick` we call the `setOn` function, which makes React re-render the component which in turn results in the button showing the current state.

-What we have now is just a Toggle component, we haven't done anything with render props.
+What we have now is just a `Toggle` component, we haven't done anything with render props.

 ### Let's refactor first

 The toggle button is fine, but wouldn't it be nice to optionally replace it with a checkbox?
-To make this possible the first step to take is moving the button out of the Toggle component into a function:
+To make this possible the first step to take is moving the button out of the `Toggle` component into a function:

 ```js
 function renderToggleButton(toggle, on) {